bluebrown/cloud-vim/README.md

 ![alt text](https://www.tintri.com/sites/default/files/paragraph-images/Tintri-containers-support-blog.jpg)

-The purpose of this project is to provide a high customable IDE with low requirements.
-It can be used in different context, to enable quick coding sessions no matter where you are.
+The purpose of this project is to provide a highly accessible IDE, with low requirements.
+Deploy an instance of this image, exec or ssh into it and start conding / pair coding.

-For example one could deploy this image on a personal server/cluster and then use the pre configured ssh server, to start a remote session or pair coding.
-Another use case could be, to pull this image locally and use it as IDE, without installing one locally.
-Sometimes it can also be usefull to pull this image into a online playground.
-It is as easy as spinning a container up, ssh into it, clone a git repo, edit some code and commit.
+It is as easy as cloning or initializing a git repo, edit some code with all the goodies of an IDE, and commit at the end of your session.

 ## Getting Started